 Students who complete the U.S. Practice Concentration of the LL.M. are eligible to transfer to the J.D. program.
 This is the perfect option for students with a first degree in law.
-Students benefit from the reduced tuition of the LL.M in the first year and forego the LSAT.
+Students benefit from the reduced tuition of the LL.M in the first year and forgo the LSAT.

 LL.M. in The Law of the

-The University of Baltimore School of Law's innovative LL.M. program focusing on the Law of the United States provides an ideal opportunity for foreign-trained lawyers to study at our leading Center for International and Comparative Law.
-Students in the program have two options, the Elective Concentration and the U.S. Practice Concentration
+The University of Baltimore School of Law's LL.M. program focusing on the Law of the United States provides an ideal opportunity for foreign-trained lawyers to study at our leading Center for International and Comparative Law.
+Students in the program have two options, the Elective Concentration and the U.S. Practice Concentration.

 U.S. Practice Concentration